 Platform bed frames are ideal for anyone that doesn’t want to spend extra money on a box spring, has a lower ceiling, or wants to keep their overall bedroom aesthetic simple.

 Divan Bed Designs

 Divan bed frames come in all shapes and sizes, but their defining feature is the built-in storage.
 A divan bed frame has slide-out storage cabinets lining the bottom.
-While this does mean that you don’t have extra space between the bed frame and the floor, you certainly don’t lose storage space, as it’s built right in.
+While this means you don’t have extra space between the bed frame and the floor, you certainly don’t lose storage space, as it’s built right in.

 Divan bed frames are great for anyone with a storage crunch.
-It can reduce the need for closets and dressers, giving you space to stash your clothing, extra bedding, books, and other personal items.
-It’s worth noting that divan bed designs aren’t always cheap, so be prepared to make an investment.
+It can reduce the need for closets and dressers, allowing space to stash your clothing, extra bedding, books, and other personal items.
+It’s worth noting that divan bed designs aren’t always cheap, so be prepared to invest.

 Ottoman Bed Designs

 Looking for an alternative storage solution?
 Ottoman bed frames are just like their footstool counterparts.
-You rest your mattress on a large horizontal frame that you can lift to one side to gain access to storage space below–and don’t worry, the hinges bear most of the weight.
+You rest your mattress on a large horizontal frame that you can lift to one side to access the storage space below.
+Don’t worry.
+The hinges bear most of the weight.

-Ottoman bed designs are nice if you need the storage space but don’t want to add visual clutter in the form of cabinets and handles.
+Ottoman bed designs are excellent if you need storage space but don’t want to add visual clutter in the form of cabinets and handles.
 However, you may not want to use an ottoman bed frame if you share your bed.
-If someone else is snoozing away, you won’t be able to get to your stored items.
+If someone else is sleeping away, you won’t be able to get to your stored items.